Toni500github/ulpm/README.md

 ## License
 This project is licensed under the BSD 3-Clause license.
 See the header in the source files for full details.

-This README was AI generated with deepseek but reviewed by hand the content